 Economic growth in emerging markets has been almost double that of developed markets over the past decade.
 But in recent years, a stronger U.S. dollar and a steep decline in commodity prices have left some emerging economies under pressure.
 While the long-run picture remains promising, investors should look to actively differentiate within the asset class going forward.

 Though the S&P 500 has recovered from its 2009 lows, durable economic growth, attractive valuations in select sectors, and unprecedented levels of corporate cash suggest that investors should hone their focus on U.S. equities.

 After a brutal recession and a painfully slow recovery, the U.S.economy is finally beginning to strengthen.
 With this recovery, however, comes the need for Federal Reserve (Fed) policy makers to begin to return monetary policy to normal—a prospect that has created consternation and angst among investors.

 Today, fixed income investors face the impact of eventual rising rates, yet still need bonds for diversification.
 Investing across core, core complement and extended fixed income sectors may help generate income, reduce volatility and hedge interest rate risk.

-A global snapshot reveals strong growth momentum in many international markets.
+A global snapshot reveals strengthening growth momentum in many international markets.
 Yet many U.S. investors may have insufficient exposure to them.

-Though Europe's economy has shown some recent weakness, we expect that these challenges will subside.
+Though Europe’s economy has started the year with some momentum, 2015 may still be a volatile year.
 Despite headwinds, Europe’s return to growth may improve earnings in the years to come, presenting opportunities for long-term investors.